Paragon (1801 ship): Career

-Paragon entered Lloyd's Register in 1801 with W. Hart, master, Ridley, owner, and trade London–Demerara.
+Paragon entered Lloyd's Register in 1801, with W. Hart, master, Ridley, owner, and trade London–Demerara.
 After the resumption of war with France, Captain William Hart acquired a letter of marque on 20 June 1803.

-Lloyd's List reported on 12 August 1803 that Paragon, of Lancaster, Hart, master, while south of the Azores, had captured Harmonie.
-Harmonie had been sailing from New Orleans to Marseilles.
+On 25 July 1803, Paragon, of Lancaster, Hart, master, while south of the Azores, captured the polacre Harmonie, Peter Paul Boniface, master, at 35°10′N 23°16′W. Harmonie, of 238 tons (bm), had been sailing from New Orleans to Marseilles with a cargo 307 bales of cotton, 20 bales of buffalo hides, 985 CWT of "Campeachy wood", and other cargo.
 Paragon sent her into Lancaster.
+On this voyage, while off Barbados, Paragon repelled an attack by a French schooner of 12 guns and 100 men.

 On 12 October 1804 Captain Paul Redmayne acquired a letter of marque.
 Captain William Hart acquired a letter of marque on 2 October 1805.

 Lloyd's List reported on 10 June 1806 that Paragon had gone on shore at Berbice.
 She had then go into Demerara to unload, having lost her rudder.

-On 4 August 1807 Captain Robert Millar acquired a letter of marque.
+On 4 August 1807, Captain Robert Millar acquired a letter of marque.
 This letter of marque gave Paragon's burthen as 308 tons.
-Lloyd's Register for 1807 showed Paragon's master changing from W. Hart to R. Millar, her owner from Ridley to Robinson, and her trade from London–Demerara to Greenock–Halifax, Nova Scotia.
+Lloyd's Register for 1807, showed Paragon's master changing from W. Hart to R. Millar, her owner from Ridley to Robinson, and her trade from London–Demerara to Greenock–Halifax, Nova Scotia.
 From Greenock she also sailed to New York City and to Demerara.
 In 1809 her master and owner changed to Forsyth.

-Paragon, Clint, master, was sailing from Liverpool to Buenos Aires in company with William, Gell, master, when on 3 April 1813 they encountered the American privateer Grand Turk at 27°S 40°W. Grand Turk was armed with 16 guns and had a crew of 130 men.
+Paragon, Clint, master and part-owner, was sailing from Liverpool to Buenos Aires, in company with William, Gell, master, when on 3 April 1813, they encountered the American privateer Grand Turk at 27°S 40°W. Grand Turk was armed with 16 guns and had a crew of 130 men.
 An engagement ensued that lasted 17 minutes before the two British merchantmen struck.
 William had suffered two men killed and six men wounded.
+Grand Turk put a prize crew of 17 men aboard Paragon.